crcass/portfolio/README.md

 ## Future Development

 - I am currently working on adding a custom CMS that will allow me to update the site without having to rebuild each time
-- I am working on integrating social media (Twitter, Instagram, etc.) into the site
 - I will be adding default images to appear while the project images are loading.
 This will prevent layout/re-flow problems while the images are being downloaded.

 ## Known Issues